A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\textbf{Provenance.} Provenance metrics are rarely reported in standard generation papers.
+\textbf{Provenance.} Provenance is explicitly evaluated in only one of the six audited works in Table~\ref{tab:vl_method_dimension_coverage_6}.
 This is mainly because measuring provenance requires additional infrastructure such as cryptographic credentials or watermarking systems.
-It also requires testing the model against changes in the real world such as compression, cropping, re encoding, or editing.
+It also requires testing the model against changes in the real world such as compression, cropping, re-encoding, or editing.
 However, as generative models become more capable and synthetic content spreads more widely, establishing verifiable provenance through robust and measurable watermarks is becoming essential for tracking content, ensuring accountability, and building trust.